Elective mutism: History

 The Diagnostic and Statistical Manual of Mental Disorders (DSM), first published in 1952, first included Elective Mutism in its third edition, published in 1980.
 Elective mutism was described as "a continuous refusal to speak in almost all social situations" despite normal ability to speak.
 While "excessive shyness" and other anxiety-related traits were listed as associated features, predisposing factors included "maternal overprotection", intellectual disability, and trauma.
 Elective mutism in the third edition revised (DSM III-R) is described similarly as in the third edition except for specifying that the disorder is not related to social anxiety disorder.

 In 1994, the fourth edition of the DSM reflected the name change to selective mutism and redefined the disorder.

 Cultural references

 Though elective mutism is no longer recognized by most psychiatrists, it is a popular character element or plot point in stories and movies.
 Many characters choose to stop speaking, for various reasons.
 Even more commonly, there are also characters who stop speaking after a traumatic incident.
 In both these cases, often, and almost always in the second, the character is silent in all situations.
 This is therefore not selective mutism, and anxiety is very rarely involved.
 Selective mutism itself is almost nonexistent in pop culture.

-The following are a few references to stories including a character who does not speak despite being physically able to.